 Change of Direction

-Like many businesses, the Corona Virus transformed the way we worked overnight.
-We have had to put on hold plans for craft events and craft workshops and find a new way to continue to deliver our services.
+Like many businesses, in 2020 COVID-19 transformed the way we worked overnight.
+We had to put on hold plans for craft events and craft workshops and find a new way to continue to deliver our services.
 Although we are a small company it still took time to find the right solution that would help and benefit the people we work with.

-We explored many ideas – Zoom craft tutorials, and Weekly Craft Challenges.
-None where suitable for everyone’s needs.
+We explored many ideas – Zoom craft tutorials, and weekly Craft Challenges.
+None were suitable for everyone’s needs.
 Finally, we came up with a credible idea.
-We discussed this with our Craft Club and with residents living locally in social housing.
+We discussed this with our Craft Club and residents living locally in social housing.
 We contacted local libaries and organisations to guage interest, everyone thought it was a brilliant idea.
-Finally we had a viable plan to help ease the stress and anxiety of lock-down.
+Finally we had a viable plan that hopefully would help ease the stress and anxiety of lock-down.

 Pink House secured funding from Central Co-operative England.
-The Craft It Bag Project became a pilot and we were able to start helping people who were either housebound, or shielding.
+The Activity Bag Project became a reality and we were able to start helping people who were either housebound, or shielding.
 Since then we have gone from strength to strength; receiving a Lottery grant funding from Northamptonshire Community Foundation and Persimmon Homes -Community Champions.

 Our First Delivery

 We delivered our first Activity Bags in early August 2020.
-It took time to implement our ideas and various adjustments along the way.
-Looking forward we hope to secure more funding based on the results of this project and help other people who are still facing uncertainty and anxiety during these difficult times.
+It took time to implement our ideas and various adjustments were made along the way.
+The project continued throughout 2021 when we delivered 70+ activity bags across North Northamptonshire with the help of volunteers.

-If you are interested in finding out how we can help members of your community during these difficult times please get in touch.
+If you are interested in finding out how we can help members of your community please get in touch.